khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Border radius

 - Corners and angles have no border radius by default, but a border radius between **4px** to **16px** can be used for softer, rounded objects.
-- In many cases an **8px** border radius is applied to the bottom right angle to create an upward sweep with a bit of personality.
+- When possible, apply a border radius to the bottom right corner of a shape to create an upward sweep and add a bit of personality.

 ### Content